 5.11 Wearing/Carrying Employee Identification

 Employees will receive identification cards based upon the nature of their position with the Village.
 All employees who are off premises, while acting in an official capacity, must carry their identification card.
-Also, an employee acting in an official capacity shall furnish their name to any person requesting it, unless withholding such information is necessary for the performance of the employee’s duties.
 Police Officers in uniform will wear their badge and name plate as specified.

+An employee acting in an official capacity shall furnish their name to any person requesting it, unless withholding such information is necessary for the performance of the employee’s duties.

 5.12 Sexual and Unlawful Harassment